Working as a crime scene cleaner is not for the faint-hearted, but it can be an extremely rewarding job for the right person.

 On-the-job trauma cleaning training

-Many crime scene cleaner jobs require intensive on-the-job training to prepare for the role.
 You will also need to gain a thorough understanding of the specialist sanitising products and cleaning solutions used in trauma cleaning.

 Relevant training courses

 You may also decide to enhance your CV by completing additional training courses on specialist topics like biohazard awareness, sharps removal, or professional cleaning solutions.
-Earning extra certifications will give you a competitive advantage and help you secure the top roles in the crime scene cleaning industry.

 Ultima Training Area